yrpan/yrpan.github.io/index.md

 ---

-**Note:** Below is an archived page of David's Academic/ Early Professional portfolio, which is no longer in use.
+**Note:** Below is an archived page of David's Professional/Academic portfolio, which is not currently in use.

 **Disclaimer: By downloading, accessing or using any content from this website, you agree that you are doing so at your sole risk, and for educational purposes only**